NithyaKuchadi/Smart-AI-Parking/README.md

-#H1 Smart-AI-Parking
+# Smart-AI-Parking

-Web Application that calculates Dynamic Parking price based on the no. of minutes the Vehicle is parked.
+[Web Application that calculates Dynamic Parking price based on the no. of minutes the Vehicle is parked.]

 Used OpenAlpr for LicenseplateRecognition.